Local

 min read

-Swiss Public Holidays in 2023
+Swiss Public Holidays in 2023/2024

 Eli McGarvie

 Switzerland celebrates a number of public holidays throughout the year, each with its own unique traditions and cultural significance.
 The most important Swiss holiday is National Day, celebrated on August 1st, which commemorates the country's founding in 1291.
+If you are living in Switzerland, you can expect to enjoy 9 public holidays a year.

 Other notable holidays include Christmas, Easter, and Pentecost, which are celebrated with traditional foods, decorations, and religious services.
-In addition to these Christian holidays, Switzerland also celebrates several secular public holidays, such as New Year's Day, Labor Day, and the Swiss National Exhibition, or "Schwingfest," which is a popular festival featuring traditional Swiss wrestling competitions.
+In addition to these Christian holidays, Switzerland also celebrates several secular public holidays, such as New Year's Day, Labour Day, and the Swiss National Exhibition, or "Schwingfest," which is a popular festival featuring traditional Swiss wrestling competitions.

 RELATED: Public Holidays in Zurich